DJ-Dingo/pibooth-oled-display/README.rst

 Menu settings
 ^^^^^^^^^^^^^
-At the first run, a configuration file is generated in ~/.config/pibooth/pibooth.cfg which permits to configure the behavior of the application.
+At the first run, a configuration file is generated in ~/.config/pibooth/pibooth.cfg which permits to configure the behavior of the plugin.

 .. image:: https://github.com/DJ-Dingo/pibooth-oled-i2c/blob/master/templates/menu_settings.png
    :align: center